 All Air France and KLM tickets issued for flights until March 31, 2022, are fully refundable.
 You’d receive a voucher which can be refunded to your bank account.
 You can read more about this here.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.

 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

 Our availability calendar shows you all possible trips at €350 or less for trips up to four weeks.
-After selecting an out- and inbound flight, it will forward you to Air France’ website.
+After selecting an outbound and inbound flight, it will forward you to Air France’s website.